shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </figure>

-Recently graduated with a B.S. in Environmental Science, Rachel is a part of our team as researcher 1.
+Rachel is a part of our team as researcher 1.
 She will be researching disease resistance in potatoes through DNA-based markers and managing our growth chambers and greenhouse.
 She enjoys exploring the lakes and parks around the Twin Cities, reading, and making jewelry in her spare time.</p>
  <br/>
  <br/>
  <br/>